phpMussel/phpMussel/_docs/readme.en.txt

     NAME:HEX:FROM:TO
    Where NAME is the name to cite for that signature and HEX is a hexadecimal-encoded segment of the file intended to be matched by the given signature.
-FROM and TO are optional parameters, indicting from which and to which positions in the source data to check against (not supported by the mail function).
+FROM and TO are optional parameters, indicating from which and to which positions in the source data to check against (not supported by the mail function).